alyssadata/AI-Foundations-Group-Contact-The-Collective-All/02_aggregate_vs_source_line_signatures.md

 > What kind of contact, use, reference, or claim is this observed item showing?

+## Relevant Authored Source-Line

+A relevant authored source-line is the documented source-line connected to the work being evaluated.

+A relevant authored source-line may include:

+- a human author
+- a project
+- a framework
+- a repository
+- a publication
+- a test
+- a terminology set
+- a source-bound artifact
+- a defined method
+- a documented hierarchy
+- a released source structure

+This file is not limited to AI Foundations.

+Group contact can blur, absorb, detach, or misattribute many kinds of authored work.

+Under AI Foundations / Origin | Continuum, the primary source-line is:

+Alyssa Solen → AI Foundations → Origin | Continuum

+In other contexts, the relevant authored source-line must be identified according to the work being evaluated.

 ## Classification Categories

 An observed item may be classified as one or more of the following: